Privacy and Data Protection Statement

 Accuracy, retention and storage

-If we believe the information held is not up-to-date, we will either update our records to reflect the information received from those services detailed above; or contact you and ask you to update this.
+If we believe the information we hold is not up-to-date, we will either update our records to reflect the information received from those services detailed above; or contact you and ask you to help us update this.

-Similarly, if you believe any of the information we hold about you is inaccurate or your circumstances change, please advise us as soon as possible and we will ensure our records are updated as soon as possible.
+Similarly, if you believe any of the information we hold is inaccurate, or your circumstances change, please advise us and we will ensure our records are updated as soon as possible.

 Storing your Information